 Again, our lab has got the die marks 7PN552V0C of the controller die.

-The iPhone 8 Plus we are examining contains the Universal Scientific Industrial (USI) 339S00397 Wi-Fi/Bluetooth module.
-We will decap it to find who wins the socket.
-Since Apple has announced that the iPhone 8 and 8 Plus support Bluetooth 5.0 we suspect that the wireless combo chip in the USI module might be the Broadcom BCM4361.
+The iPhone 8 Plus we examined contains the Universal Scientific Industrial (USI) 339S00397 Wi-Fi/Bluetooth module.
+Apple announced that the iPhone 8 and 8 Plus support Bluetooth 5.0, so we initially suspected that the wireless combo chip in the USI module might be the Broadcom BCM4361, and our analysis has confirmed that we are correct.
+Broadcom wins the wireless combo socket.
 TechInsights previously analyzed the Broadcom BCM4361 wireless combo SoC when we found it in our Samsung Galaxy S8 analyses.

 Careers at TechInsights

 Stay up to date with the latest news and updates from TechInsights, sign up here.